-We are a development stage medical device company with approvals to commercially launch our product in Australia, the European Economic Area and other countries that recognize the European CE Mark.
+We are a medical device company with approvals to commercially launch our product in Australia, the European Economic Area and other countries that recognize the European CE Mark.
 We are focused on the design and development of devices that use neuroblocking technology to treat obesity, metabolic diseases and other gastrointestinal disorders.
 Our proprietary neuroblocking technology, which we refer to as VBLOC therapy, is designed to intermittently block the vagus nerve using high frequency, low energy, electrical impulses.
-We have a limited operating history and currently, we only have regulatory approval to sell our product in Australia, the European Economic Area and other countries that recognize the European CE Mark and do not have any other source of revenue.
+We have a limited operating history and currently we only have regulatory approval to sell our product in Australia, the European Economic Area and other countries that recognize the European CE Mark and do not have any other source of revenue.
 Our initial product is the Maestro System, which uses VBLOC therapy to affect metabolic regulatory control, limit the expansion of the stomach, help control hunger sensations between meals, reduce the frequency and intensity of stomach contractions and produce a feeling of early and prolonged fullness.
-We were formerly known as Beta Medical, Inc. and were incorporated in Minnesota on December 19, 2002.
-We later reincorporated in Delaware on July 22, 2004.
-Since inception, we have devoted substantially all of our resources to the development and commercialization of our Maestro System.
+We were incorporated in Minnesota on December 19, 2002 and later reincorporated in Delaware on July 22, 2004.
+We have devoted substantially all of our resources to the development and commercialization of our Maestro System.